 “Solid molasses” is sweet molasses that is bleached by adding yeast to sweet molasses.
-The Ministry of Agriculture and Forestry suggested a yeast consisting of 5 egg whites, 500 g powdered sugar and 500 g old molasses for 25 kg molasses.
+The Ministry of Agriculture and Forestry suggested a yeast consisting of 5 egg whites, 500 g powdered sugar, and 500g old molasses for 25 kg molasses.
 The molasses is kept for one day by adding yeast and mixed continuously, the next day it is mixed well and packaged again.

 Molasses Nutritional values

 Although the nutritional values of molasses vary according to the fruit it is made from, it is a good source of energy due to its carbohydrate content (1,276kJ / 305 kcal).
-It is known as a good food, beneficial medicine because it contains vitamins B1, B2 and various mineral substances.
+It is known as a good food, and beneficial medicine because it contains vitamins B1, B2, and various mineral substances.
 The fact that almost 80% of the carbohydrates it contains are in the form of glucose and fructose allows it to pass easily into the blood without the need for breaking down in the digestive system.

 Benefits of Molasses

 One of the nutritional elements that molasses is a very good source of is chromium.
-The chromium content of the tissues helps to decrease significantly with pregnancy, malnutrition and age.
-Chromium is present in the structure of glucose tolerance factor and helps to affect glucose metabolism with the use of insulin.
+The chromium content of the tissues helps to decrease significantly with pregnancy, malnutrition, and age.
+Chromium is present in the structure of the glucose tolerance factor and helps to affect glucose metabolism with the use of insulin.
 Considering that the amount of chromium in foods is greatly reduced as a result of the refining process, the importance of chromium in molasses becomes more evident.

 Types of Molasses